-Interestingly, all but one of the top 10 are English and Spanish sides, with Germany's Borussia Dortmund the 11th-highest spender and Italy's Roma in 12th.
+Interestingly, all but one of the top 10 are English and Spanish sides, with Germany's Borussia Dortmund the 11th highest spenders, just ahead of Bayern Munich.

 *Numbers via Transfermarkt.